spolivin/jobtracker/README.md

 * `list` - List all saved job applications.
 * `delete` - Delete a specific job application by its ID.
 * `clear` - Clear all job applications at once.
+* `export` - Export all job applications to a CSV file.

 ### Global flags